Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 Name | Type | Description
 ------- | ------- | --------------
-*name* | String | Name of the model (it is recommended to use snake_case naming style to obtain nice names in the auto-generated GraphQL API).
+*model* | String | Name of the model (it is recommended to use snake_case naming style to obtain nice names in the auto-generated GraphQL API).
 *storageType* | String | Type of storage where the model is stored.
 So far can be one of __sql__(for local relational databases supported by [sequelize](#http://docs.sequelizejs.com/) such as PostgreSql/MySql etc. ) or __Webservice__ for any database that your project would remotely connect to.
 *attributes* | Object | The key of each entry is the name of the attribute and the value should be the a string indicating the type of the attribute.
 See the [table](#types-spec) below for allowed types.
 Example: ```{ "attribute1" : "String", "attribute2: "Int" }```
 *associations* | Object | The key of each entry is the name of the association and the value should be an object describing corresponding association.
 See [Associations Spec](#associations-spec) section below for details.